guangchl/dotfiles/vim/MyVimNote.md

     * p           paste copied text after cursor

 ## Split buffer
-    * :vs       vertically split
+    * :vs [file]      vertically split
-    * :split    horizontally split
+    * :split [file]   horizontally split
     * ctrl+w    switch between open files
         * h/j/k/l     left, down, up, right
         * H/J/K/L     left most, down most, up most, right most
         * =           balance the windows size even

 ## Set Options
     * :set xxx  sets the option "xxx"
         * :set ic/ignorecase  ignore upper/lower case when searching
         * :set is/incsearch   show partial matches for a search phrase
         * :set hls/hlsearch   highlight all matching phrases
+        * :set cindent        turns on C style indentation
     * :set noxxx   prepend "no" to switches the option off
         * :set noic           turn off the ignore case option
+    * Abbreviation
+        * :ab/:abbreviate teh the  whenever you type the word 'teh', it will be replaced with 'the'
+        * :una/:unabbreviate       remove 'teh' from the list of abbreviations
+        * :abc/:abclear            remove all abbreviations
+    * :set tw/textwidth=80    set the text width for automatic word wrapping
+    * :set tw=0               stop automatic wrapping, unset textwidth

-Tip: I use [DILLINGER](http://dillinger.io/) both to create the initial version of this markdown file, and to modify this file sometimes afterwards.
+Tip: I use [DILLINGER] both to create the initial version of this markdown file, and to modify this file sometimes afterwards.

 [//]: # (Reference links used in the body of this note, which were stripped out by markdown processor.
 All comments won't be seen after rendering.
 SO post for comments in markdown - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)